 If you’re motivated enough to get up for a pre-dawn jog or an evening walk, you don’t ever want to run the risk of tripping over a pothole or a steep curb.
 Injury statistics from the NHTSA found that pedestrians killed in traffic crashes are one the rise and 70% of these occur between the hours of 6-9 p.m.
 According to the NHTSA’s fact sheet, almost 80% of these accidents occur in urban neighborhoods during the fall and winter months.

 With these seasons right around the corner, we found some light weight gadgets that will light your way on your night time run.
-Bradley Rhorer, a Baton Rouge attorney who specializes in car accident cases found in a recent study that accident numbers have spiked in the last 5 years.
+Greg Colburn, a Seattle personal injury attorney who specializes in car accident cases found in a recent study that accident numbers have spiked in the last 5 years.
 With pedestrian related accidents on the rise, it’s imperative we start implementing new technologically friendly ways to make our night time runs safer.

 GADGETS THAT LIGHT THE WAY: